 For those who want to learn more about their software, they can take advantage of the user guides and video tutorials on the Webroot website.
 This will help users get the most out of their Webroot antivirus experience and I would encourage users to delve into it as much as possible.

 Some antivirus companies offer premium services.
 Premium services are optional methods to pay the company for advanced technical support or virus removal.
 At this time Webroot does not have any premium services available.
 For users who were hoping for premium services, they will have to look elsewhere.

-Webroot offers average virus protection with great speed, a small footprint and an incredible 70 day money back guarantee.
-With a starting price at $39.99 for Webroot antivirus, it is a great choice for users interested in a good antivirus with fast scan times and easy to use interface.
+Webroot offers average virus protection with great speed, a small footprint and an incredible 70-day money-back guarantee.
+With a starting price of $39.99 for Webroot antivirus, it is a great choice for users interested in a good antivirus with fast scan times and easy to use interface.

 Webroot Internet Security Plus and Webroot Internet Security Complete give users great additional features such as smartphone and tablet protection, password management, online privacy protection and 25 GB of online storage.
 The price increase for some or all of these features only ranges from $5 to $20 depending on the package.
 Users also get additional licenses on the higher packages.

-Perhaps one of the most compelling selling point of Webroot is their 70 day money back guarantee.
-This is the best guarantee in the market for antivirus protection.
+Perhaps one of the most compelling selling points of Webroot is their 70-day money-back guarantee.
+This is the best guarantee on the market for antivirus protection.
 If you are dissatisfied with the antivirus for any reason you can get your money back, no questions asked.